How to install the SCEPTER Salt Cell

 Once the spa has been filled to the recommended level, turn on the power to bring the water up to the desired operating temperature which is normally in the range of 35 to 39 degrees C. If the SCEPTER cell has already been physical installed, continue with the instructions below.
 If not, turn spa power off and follow the instructions in Part 1.

 Add the correct quantity of salt as recommended for your spa model.
 Do this with the jests running at high speed, by gradually adding the salt dissolved in warm spa water into the filter compartment.
-Check using indicator strips that the Spa water salt level is in the range of 1500 – 2000 ppm.
+Check using indicator strips that the Spa water salt level is in the range of 1500 – 1700 ppm.
+NOTE: For Scepter salt cells manufactured and tested from January 2024 onwards, do not exceed 1500ppm as these cells are more sensitive due to electrode material updates.
+Exceeding this level is likely to have the ACE system controller indicate salt reading in the red when a test is run, and the system will indicate “Contact your dealer”.
+You can address this by diluting your spa water to lower the salt concentration.

 image-48.jpg